jlouis/etorrent/documentation/utp.todo.md

 * Fast timeout/retransmit handling is not done yet.
 * Selective ACK is not done yet.
 * SendQuotas

+* Handle incoming timestamping
+  * We currently do not do anything with incoming packets.
+We should.

 ### "Old" TODO: